 The electronic key must be inside the vehicle.
-Operate clutch and brake, automatic transmission in \mathbf{P} or \mathbf{N} , do not accelerate, for diesel engine, press the button briefly to start preheating, move the steering wheel slightly to release the steering wheel lock, wait until control indicator \mathfrak{W} goes out and then press button for 1 second and release when the engine is running.
+Operate clutch and brake, automatic transmission in P or N, do not accelerate, for diesel engines; press the button briefly to start preheating, move the steering wheel slightly to release the steering wheel lock, wait until control indicator \mathfrak{W} goes out and then press button for 1 second and release when the engine is running.